Masquerade! Paper faces on parade . . . Masquerade! Hide your face, so the world will never find you!“Masquerade” from The Phantom of the Opera

 No consideration; even worse, zero respect for Christine’s worries, feelings, thoughts, or even conversation.
 With an expectancy indicative of his social class, Raoul disregards other’s wishes.
 Everything he desired in life, he obtained, never because of merit, but rather from a deemed entitlement or inherited allowance.

 Christine presents no greater feat to Raoul than his next prize.
-Without consent or encouragement, Raoul assumes control over Christine.
-Winning her trust and love with bouts of insubstantial affection, streaked with patronization.
+Without consent or encouragement, Raoul assumes control over Christine hoping to win her trust and love with bouts of insubstantial affection, which are streaked with patronization.

 The scene epitomizing the strenuous nature of their relationship is the New Year masquerade ball, the very occasion at which their secret engagement is unmasked.
 The telling line comes from Christine in the musical number “Masquerade” as she speaks to her fiancé: “Please pretend you will understand in time.”
 In this the moment they should be thriving in shared love, the moment Raoul should be upholding the promise still fresh on his lips “to guard you and to guide you,” Christine instead resigns herself to Raoul’s pretense of acceptance, which is symptomatic of a shallow love.